Korean Red Ginseng: A Novel Therapeutic Intervention for Alcoholism and Cognitive Impairments

 In addition, the researchers also observed that KRG inhibited the secretion of inflammatory cytokines in the hippocampus.
 These findings collectively indicate that KRG may alleviate alcohol-induced addictive responses and cognitive impairments by suppressing the PKA-CREB pathway and neuroinflammation.

 “The enhanced spatial working memory of KRG-treated mice shows that KRG can improve cognitive decline caused by chronic alcohol use.
-These results suggest that KRG could be a novel therapeutic intervention for the treatment of AUD,” concludes Assistant Professor Kim.
+These results suggest that KRG might be a novel therapeutic intervention for the treatment of AUD,” concludes Assistant Professor Kim.

 1690574962